Tas-fique/r-programming-assignments/README.md

 - `module6/` – code and files for Module 6
 - `module7/` – code and files for Module 7
 - `module8/` – code and files for Module 8
+- `module9/` – code and files for Module 9

 ## Setup
 - R: https://cran.r-project.org/